tencentyun/intlcloud-documents/yehe_doc/安全/Web 应用防火墙/常见问题/产品咨询相关_intl_en.md

 The QPS limit in WAF is for the entire instance.
 For example, if three domain names are protected, the total QPS of the three domain names cannot exceed the limit.
 If the QPS limit of the purchased instance is exceeded, speed will be limited and packets will be lost.

 ### Can Anti-DDoS Pro instances be used for WAF?
-Yes, you can empower WAF with high DDoS protection capability simply by selecting IPs specified in a WAF instance on the configuration page in the Anti-DDoS Pro console.
-For more information, please see [Combination of Anti-DDoS Pro and Web Application Firewall](https://intl.cloud.tencent.com/document/product/1029/31768).
+Yes.
+You can empower WAF with high DDoS protection capabilities simply by selecting IPs specified in a WAF instance on the configuration page in the Anti-DDoS Pro console.
+For more information, see [Combination of Anti-DDoS Pro and Web Application Firewall](https://intl.cloud.tencent.com/document/product/1029/31768).

-### Are there any risks in uploading an SSL certificate’s private key?
+### Are there any risks in uploading an SSL certificate's private key?

-An SSL certificate’s private key hosted on Tencent Cloud will enjoy extremely high security, in terms of:
+An SSL certificate's private key hosted on Tencent Cloud will enjoy extremely high security, in terms of:

 #### Uploading stage
 The process from uploading the private key to configuring the certificate on the Tencent Cloud certificate hosting platform is protected with HTTPS, an encrypted communication, and enterprise SSL certificates, ensuring the safety of communication data.
 #### Saving stage
 1. After uploading, the certificate is stored in the database.
-The certificate’s private key will be encrypted using the AES CBC mode, which effectively prevents the private key from brute force attacks.
+The certificate's private key will be encrypted using the AES CBC mode, which effectively prevents the private key from brute force attacks.
 2. The certificate database will be backed up for disaster recovery.
 For high availability and high security of the certificate data, no external APIs will be used and the data will be protected by STGW.
 3. There are multiple backend servers for SSL certificates, which are accessed via a load balancer to ensure API stability.